 Indiana First Responder Naloxone Access

-The State of Indiana receives Federal funding for naloxone (Narcan™), most of which is directed through the Indiana State Department of Health.
-In addition, 49 rural counties shall receive naloxone for first responders: law officers, fire departments, EMS, corrections, and schools among others.
+The State Department of Health receives Federal funding for naloxone (Narcan™), for the first responders in the 62 federally identified rural counties.
+This naloxone availability is for first responders: law officers, fire departments, EMS, corrections, and school among others.

 In May of 2020 Governor Holcomb directed money toward providing naloxone to individuals, community organizations and first responders not qualifying for other access.

 First Responders outside the 62 rural countries and all others needing naloxone complete the Naloxone Request and Report form.
 You will be contacted with additional information and requirements.

 Agencies/organizations may report the use of Naloxone filling out the form linked below:

 In 2016, Overdose Lifeline received a grant from the former Indiana Attorney General, Greg Zoeller, to work with law enforcement and fire departments across the state on Narcan™ training and equipment.
 Indiana law allows for first responder carry and administration of the drug under IC 16-31-12 (July 2013) while the general public is covered under IC 16-42-27, Aaron’s Law (April 2015).

 Providing Law Enforcement Agencies Tools to Save Lives with Naloxone